 Amending legislation in 2010

 With effect from 6 July 2010, both the Incorporated Societies Act 1908 and Charitable Trusts Act 1957 were amended.
-The primary focus of the amendments is on the Registrar’s power to dissolve societies and charitable trusts (other minor amendments will have little impact on societies and trusts).
+The primary focus of those amendments was on the Registrar’s power to dissolve societies and charitable trusts (other minor amendments have little impact on societies and trusts).
 Most significantly, section 28, Incorporated Societies Act 1908, and section 26, Charitable Trusts Act 1957, are now expressed in effectively identical terms.
 (The closeness of the phrasing has, however, led to a legislative error.
 In the Charitable Trusts Act a charitable society or trust is referred to as a “Board,” with section 26(1) correctly using that expression, but sub-sections 3 and 6 incorrectly refer to the entity dissolved as a “society.”)

 Declarations of dissolution

 Now, under both Acts, if the Registrar is satisfied that a registered entity “is no longer carrying on its operations” or “has been registered because of a mistake of fact or law” the Registrar may make a declaration of dissolution that the entity is dissolved.
 Then the Registrar must: